 Appointments — The Gazette will at times publish short news stories concerning the appointment of deans, vice-presidents, directors and other individuals whose position makes it vital they be familiar to all staff, faculty and students.

-Books at Memorial — Faculty, staff or students who have written, contributed to or edited recently published books are welcome to make submissions by contacting the Gazette editor at 709-864-2142 or firstname.lastname@example.org.
+Books at Memorial — Faculty, staff or students who have written, contributed to or edited recently published books are welcome to make submissions by contacting the Gazette editor at firstname.lastname@example.org.

 Canadian Press Style — All Gazette items must adhere to Canadian Press style; however, there are Memorial-specific exceptions, which can be found in Memorial’s Style Guide.
-A copy of the Canadian Press Stylebook is available for consultation in the office of the editor, room A-1039, Arts and Administration building.
 For spelling, we adhere to the Canadian Oxford Dictionary.

 Human interest features — Human interest feature submissions are welcome in the Gazette and are published at the discretion of the editor.
 Features generally focus on topics/people that are not integral to the operation and mission of the university.

-Obituaries — Obituaries will be published to record the death of members of the university community (current students and current or retired faculty and staff members).
-Personal tributes will not be published in order to provide equitable coverage to members of the university community.
+Obituaries — Obituaries are published to record the death of members of the university community (current students and current or retired faculty and staff members).
+Obituaries include a name, date of death, age, the Memorial unit the person was associated with and a hyperlink to an independently posted obituary to provide equitable coverage to the university community.

-Op-eds — Opinion pieces from faculty, staff and students on a newsworthy subject that inform and stimulate debate are welcome.
+Op-eds — Opinion pieces from faculty (current or retired), staff and students on a newsworthy subject that inform and stimulate debate are welcome.
+Submissions should focus on the author’s respective area of expertise.
 Submissions should provide depth to and perspective on the chosen topic.
 All submissions are subject to editing, and may be rejected on the basis of content or quality.
 Articles should be no longer than 650 words and be accompanied by a photo of the author.
 Author photos can be arranged.
 Submissions should include a suggested title.
 Authors must include their name, job title and contact information.
 Publication is not guaranteed.
-Op-ed contributions are limited to 1-2 per author per calendar year.
-To submit a proposal for an op-ed, please contact the Gazette editor at 709-864-2142 or email@example.com.
+Op-ed contributions are limited to 1-2 per author per calendar year, at the editor’s discretion.
+To submit a proposal for an op-ed, please contact the Gazette editor at email@example.com.

 Letters to the editor — Letters are welcome, but should not exceed 150 words.
 The Gazette reserves the right to condense and edit them.
 Letters will be published at the discretion of the editor.
 Third-party letters will not be reprinted, nor will letters signed with a pseudonym.
 Authors’ names and telephone numbers must be submitted for verification.

 Photographs — To be considered for use in the Gazette, photos must be of good quality and high resolution.
 The Gazette reserves the right to reject any photograph submitted.
 All photographs published in the Gazette must be accompanied by a caption indicating the subjects’ names and location and should be current, unless otherwise specified, in which case the date of the photograph should be indicated.
-Photo credit will always be given.
 Photos will be cropped at the discretion of the Gazette.

-Special features — Special features cover important university-wide events such as convocation, MUNdays and student orientation.
+Special features — Special features cover important university-wide events such as convocation and student orientation.
 Special features include a series of news and/or feature stories and relevant media (photography, audio/visual, etc.) or other storytelling devices/elements.